rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 #### Keep browsers updated

-Everything looks fine still here, but the first time an user visits an unknown site, the browser relies on the server’s responses to determine the correct protocol.
+Everything looks fine still here, but the first time a user visits an unknown site, the browser relies on the server’s responses to determine the correct protocol.
 Attackers could intercept this first visit and redirect it to an insecure website using a man-in-the-middle attack.
 This is not as rare as it